 Tell me more about Google Ads Grants

-We can’t talk about Google Ads for nonprofits without talking about Google Ad Grants.
+We can’t create a nonprofit guide to Google Ads without talking about Google Ad Grants.

 Google Ad Grants for Nonprofits is free money – up to $10k a month – and the process to apply is relatively simple.
 It only takes about 20 minutes to fill out the application.
 If you hold a valid charity status in your country, there is a good chance you will qualify.
 Of course, like everything related to Google Ads, there is no “set it and forget it.”
 You will need to continuously abide by their stricter policies and maintain your status to receive the grant money.